Gh0sh311/Powershell/README.md

 3. Submit a pull request with a detailed description of your updates.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [License](./LICENSE) file for details.

+[def]: LICENSE